 Parent Guide with tips for children starting music lessons

 Music Resource Guide with area and web sources for instruments, music, and services

 At the beginning of the fall semester, parents of all Suzuki students starting lessons in fall (or who started the previous summer or spring) attend two parent-only orientation sessions with Suzuki violin director Ann Montzka-Smelser.
 Learn more about the Suzuki philosophy, discuss the best ways to work with your child, and learn what to do during your child’s lessons.

 The teacher, student, and parent meet each week for a private lesson.
 There are a total of 14 private lessons in fall and in spring, and 6 lessons in summer.
 During lessons, the teacher works on listening skills, posture, rhythm, and tone with the student, while the parent observes and takes notes.
 The parent works with the child on daily practice and listening throughout the week.
 A practice planner may be used so that all assignments can be worked on at home for optimal progress.
 Marilyn Montzka teaches piano.
-Ann Montzka-Smelser, Laurie Rodriguez, and Kara Eubanks teach violin.
+Ann Montzka-Smelser and Laurie Rodriguez, teach violin.
 Eric Schroeder teaches guitar.
 Thomas Cappaert teaches cello.